TapeWerm/MCscripts/README.md

 Compatible with Ubuntu, Ubuntu on Windows 10 does not support systemd ([Ubuntu Server 18.04 Setup](https://gist.github.com/TapeWerm/d65ae4aeb6653b669e68b0fb25ec27f3)).
 You can run the scripts without enabling the systemd units.
 # Notes
-How to attach to the systemd service's tmux session:
+How to attach to the systemd service's tmux session (server console):
 ```bash
 sudo su mc -s /bin/bash
 tmux -S /tmp/tmux-mc/$instance a